Flow-Scanner/lightning-flow-scanner-core/README.md

   "exceptions": {
     ...
   },
-  "betamode": true
+  "betaMode": true
 }

 ```

 ---

 ## Usage

-`lightning-flow-scanner-core` can be used as a dependency in Node.js and browser environments, or as a standalone UMD module.
+Use `lightning-flow-scanner-core` as a Node.js/browser dependency or standalone UMD module.

 ### Examples